viralfoundation/Technical-Whitepaper-LaTeX/README.md

 This brings us to an effect that a single blockchain cannot set certain fees or eliminate gas fees for a particular type or category of a transaction regardless of it's nature i.e, smart contract, account transfer.
 Multiple parallel state blockchains can solve this issue by altering few blockchains as permissioned for a certain use cases and can make it feeless without hindering the other fee-based chains.

-Viral's aim to democratize NFT to the masses and bring massive NFT Adoption we will be running separate zero-fee chains for deploying ERC721 \&amp; ERC1155 Token directly from the Viral Application.
+Viral's aim to democratize NFT to the masses and bring massive NFT Adoption we will be running separate zero-fee chains for deploying ERC721 and ERC1155 Token directly from the Viral Application.
 The Validators for the chain will be open to join the network where they'll be rewarded from the miner pool (total fee collected) based on the total transactions they validate in a day.

 **Family of Chains**